 Acorns is a micro-investing app that rounds up your purchases and invests the spare change into a diversified portfolio of ETFs.
-It’s no replacement for investing in your IRA or 401(k) but it’s great for people who want to save a little extra for a vacation or big purchase.
+It’s no replacement for investing in your 401(k), but it’s great for people who want to save a little extra for a vacation or big purchase.

-Acorns Invest costs $1 per month to use.
-If you’re keeping a low balance this could come become costlier than investing on your own through a brokerage.
-Once your account reaches $400 the $1 monthly fee equates to .25% of your assets which is comparable to other robo-investing apps and your fee continues to be $1 no matter how much you have invested with Acorns.
+Acorns Personal costs $3 per month to use.
+If youre keeping a low balance, this could come become costlier than investing on your own through a brokerage.
+Once your account reaches $400 the $3 monthly fee adds up which is comparable to other robo-investing apps and your fee continues to be $3 no matter how much you have invested with Acorns.